ninofaivre/neotest-criterion/README.md

 # neotest-criterion

+## !WIP!
 neotest adapter for Criterion (C/C++ unit-test framework)

 This is a very early realease, bug are to be expected.
 Currently it needs a patched consumer for diagnostics.
 So you need to disable the default diagnostic consumer.
+The patched one should be fairly compatible with the default one so others adapters should be okay.
+If it's not the case then you can replace it on a per project setting basis.

 default settings :